 Head Start is a federally-funded child development/preschool program serving low-income children and families.
 Nearly one million American children are currently enrolled in Head Start programs.

-The MAISD partners with area school districts to serve 995 children throughout Muskegon and Oceana counties.
+The MAISD partners with area school districts to serve 666 children throughout Muskegon and Oceana counties.
 The program’s main goal is to provide a high-quality, comprehensive preschool program and thus help prepare our community’s children for success in school and in life.
-Research shows that learning and development during the years from birth to age five is critical to a child’s future success.
+Research shows that learning and development during the years from birth to age five are critical to a child’s future success.

 - Family income

-- Family receives certain types of public support for the child (such as TANF or FIP payment,, SSI payments, etc.)
+- The family receives certain types of public support for the child (such as TANF or FIP payment, SSI payments, etc.)

 - Foster child

-- Child qualifies under the federal definition of homeless
+- A child qualifies under the federal definition of homeless

 Rather than trying to figure out by yourself whether your child qualifies, it is best to speak with a Head Start staff member.
 The rules can be confusing, and if your child does not qualify for Head Start, staff may be able to refer you to other preschool programs.
 Please call the MAISD at 231-767-8300 for more information about Head Start.

-- When should I apply for my child to attend Head Start?
+When should my child apply to Head Start?

 To make sure each child is healthy and ready to learn, copies of the following documents are required: Child’s latest immunization records, last health and dental exams, and other health history records.
 Also required is a copy of the child’s birth certificate, a completed Head Start application, emergency contact information, and proof of family income.